Your Team Spends 31 Hours a Week in Meetings. What Comes Out of Them?

 Meeting transcripts are the highest-value data stream most businesses completely ignore.
 Every verbal agreement, every client signal, every commitment made in a room full of people disappears the moment the call ends.
 What remains is a shared memory that degrades by the hour.

-A decision made in a meeting is only as valuable as the action that follows it.
-When meeting transcripts are connected to email data, verbal commitments become trackable.
+When Command connects your meeting transcripts to email data, verbal commitments become trackable.
 The gap between what was promised and what was delivered becomes visible for the first time.

 Meetings